-At first, I thought it was really cool to be asked to lie in bed and just do nothing but then it dawned on me pretty quickly how boring and frustrating it can get.
+At first, I thought it was really cool to be asked to lay in bed all day and do nothing but then it dawned on me pretty quickly how boring and frustrating it can get.

-In order to deal with my frustrations, I came up with a list of things I could do while on bed rest and spent my time focusing on what them.
-That way, I kept myself occupied and stopped whining about all the things I wanted to do but could not.
+In order to deal with my frustrations, I came up with a list of things to do while on bed rest and spent my time focusing on them.
+That way, I was distracted and stopped whining about all the things I wanted to do but couldn’t.

-As soon as you find out that you are going to be on bed rest, there are a number of things you can do which will make your life a whole lot easier.
+As soon as you find out that you are going to be on bed rest, there are things you can do that will make your life a lot easier.

 - Establish a routine – being on bed rest comes with so many restrictions that make you feel like you have lost control.
 Establishing a routine will give structure to your days and help you feel like you have control over some aspects of your life.
 A routine helped me to stop feeling lost and to be honest that’s how I stayed sane.

 - Keep items you need close to you – Figure out what you are going to need and keep it on your bedside table so that you have what you need when you need it.
-These could include, a journal and a pen, your laptop/iPad/ phone plugged in, water bottle, snacks and whatever else you may want to have nearby.
+These could include, a journal and a pen, your laptop/iPad/ phone plugged in, a water bottle, snacks, and whatever else you may want to have nearby.
+Use a small organization basket like this one to keep all the things you need together

 - Ask for and accept help from friends and family – I was honestly surprised by how much my friends came through for me but if there was one single most important decision that helped during my bed rest, it was allowing my friends to help me.
 It was a very humbling experience but it made it so much easier for my husband to take care of me while at the same time handling his job efficiently.
-Let them bring you food, help with the laundry or even babysit if you have older children.
+Ask them to bring you food, help with the laundry, or even babysit your older children.
 It will go a long way.

 11 Things To Do When You Are On Bed Rest

-I love reading books so this was an easy one for me.
-While I was still at the hospital after my cerclage The Gifts of Imperfection because I thought it sounded like a book that could help me find positivity in a dark season.
+I love reading books so it was the first thing I thought about when I knew I would have some time in my hands.
+While I was still at the hospital after my cerclage, I ordered The Gifts of Imperfection because I thought it sounded like a book that could help me find positivity in a dark season.
 Thankfully, it did more than that and taught me a lot about living wholeheartedly.
+It’s not pregnancy-related but I would highly recommend it.

 Keeping a journal is a great practice to record your thoughts and keep memories of your pregnancy.
 Personally, I kept a gratitude journal where I recorded the things that I was grateful for each week of pregnancy.
 It really helped me to stay positive and push through tough days.